hack4impact-calpoly/happy-hats/README.md

 Hello everyone!
 Welcome to our Happy Hats for Kids in Hospitals GitHub!
 To give a brief overview of our project, we created a web application using the MERN stack that allows Happy Hats for Kids in Hospitals to manage the signup and tracking of volunteer hours.

 Created by:

 Tech Lead: Anna Reid

 Designer: Liana Hess

 Project Manager: Fin Piroth

-Developers: Ben Glossner, Rupal Totale, McKenna Reed, Shad Hussain, Parker Landsman, Carter Selman, and Divya Satrawata
+Developers: Ben Glossner, Rupal Totale, McKenna Reed, Shad Hussain, Parker Landsman, Carter Selman, and Divya Satrawada

 Below are a few screenshots of the application!